Contents of Article

 - The relative distance metric can be misleading, and not “paint the whole picture” when it comes to work-rate patterns.

-- The Player/Body Load, impacts, and collisions metrics may all underestimate total external load as the algorithm used to quantify these does not include gyroscope data.
+- The Player/Body Load, impacts, and collision metrics may all underestimate the total external load as the algorithm used to quantify these does not include gyroscope data.

 - The algorithms used in one sport (e.g. the “impacts” algorithm in rugby league) appear to be specific to that particular sport, and thus unreliable when used in others.

 - Whilst wearable devices have been shown to be reliable at measuring jumps in somewhat non-chaotic environments, they may not be as reliable in chaotic sports such as football and rugby.

 - Though the metabolic power metric may be revolutionising, there are still too many concerns regarding both its validity and reliability.

 - The real-time analysis appears not to be as reliable as post-game data.

 The reliability issues associated with the micro-sensors are inherently passed onto the metrics, thus raising concern with the variables used to monitor athletic performance.
 To add to this problem, sports scientists are often monitoring a large assortment of metrics in an attempt to find trends and improve the accuracy of monitoring.
 Combined, it may be suggested that this method is more problematic than effective.
 In other words, trying to monitor too many unreliable metrics is potentially more problematic.